aziis98/preact-timer/README.md

 # Preact Timer App

 A simple app made to test Preact without a build step.
-Every thing is saved to `localStorage`.
+Everything is saved to `localStorage`.

 ![screenshot](screenshot-1.png)